 The feet of someone with diabetes are at risk of damage when the blood supply in both large and small blood vessels is reduced.
-Nerve damage (peripheral neuropathy) often results and structural abnormalities can also occur, for example, clawed toes.
+Nerve damage (peripheral neuropathy) often results and problems to the structure of the foot can also occur – for example, clawed toes.

 Look after your feet by:

 - seeing a podiatrist at least once a year.
-They will assess the health of your feet by checking the blood supply, nerve function and looking for changes in the structure of your feet
+They will assess the health of your feet by checking the blood supply and nerve function and looking for changes in the structure of your feet

 - protecting your feet by wearing comfortable, supportive shoes that fit well.

 People with diabetes may experience very dry skin due to damage to the small blood vessels and nerves.
-A common problem for people with diabetes is very dry skin on the feet, but this may be more generalised.
+A common problem for people with diabetes is very dry skin on the feet.

 There are also other skin conditions related to diabetes.
 High blood glucose levels over time can affect the health of the skin.
 The skin acts as a barrier to protect our bodies from infection so it is important to keep the skin as healthy as possible.
 If the skin becomes dry, it can lead to cracks and possibly infections.